Part A: Course Overview

 Overview of Learning Activities

-You will be actively engaged in a range of learning activities such as lectorials, tutorials, seminars, project work, class discussion, individual and group activities.
-Delivery may be face to face, online or a mix of both.
+You will be actively engaged in a range of learning activities such as lectorials, tutorials, project work, class discussion, individual activities.
+Delivery will be face to face, online or a mix of both.

 Overview of Learning Resources